 6.1 What Are Some Easy Shrimp and Rice Recipes?

-Some easy shrimp and rice recipes include shrimp fried rice, garlic butter shrimp with rice, and shrimp jambalaya.
-Each of these recipes combines straightforward techniques with tasty ingredients, making them perfect for quick meals.
+Easy recipes include shrimp fried rice, garlic butter shrimp with rice and shrimp jambalaya.
+They use simple steps and tasty ingredients, perfect for quick meals.

 6.2 Can I Use Frozen Shrimp in Recipes?